 How to Prevent Chargeback Fraud from Happening to Your Small Business

 Chargebacks occur when a customer disputes a transaction with their bank or credit card issuer.
-While legitimate disputes—like those for unfulfilled orders or unauthorized transactions—are expected, chargeback fraud takes it a step further.
-Here’s what you need to know:
+While legitimate disputes are expected, chargeback fraud takes it a step further:

-• Definition: Chargeback fraud (or friendly fraud) happens when a customer makes a purchase, receives the product or service, and then later disputes the charge with their bank, often falsely claiming that the transaction was unauthorized or unsatisfactory.
+• Definition: Chargeback fraud (or friendly fraud) happens when a customer makes a purchase, receives the product, and then falsely disputes the charge claiming it was unauthorized or unsatisfactory.

-• Impact on Business: Besides financial loss from reversed funds, chargebacks can incur additional fees, harm your merchant account status, and even lead to higher processing fees or account termination.
+• Impact on Business: Beyond financial loss from reversed funds, chargebacks incur additional fees, harm your merchant account status, and can lead to higher processing fees or account termination.

-• Common Triggers: Factors include poor customer service, ambiguous return policies, delayed shipments, and even opportunistic fraud where consumers attempt to game the system.
+• Common Triggers: Factors include poor customer service, ambiguous return policies, delayed shipments, and opportunistic consumers attempting to game the system.

-• Clear Communication: Provide comprehensive product descriptions, transparent pricing, and detailed shipping information.
-This reduces the likelihood of misunderstandings that might trigger a dispute.
+• Clear Communication: Provide comprehensive product descriptions, transparent pricing, and detailed shipping information to reduce misunderstandings.

 • Secure Payment Gateways: Use robust, PCI-compliant payment processors to protect customer data and reduce fraudulent transactions.